descawed/galsdk/README.md

     common characters (digits, punctuation, latin characters, and kana) and a second image consisting of kanji characters which differs from stage to stage.
 The strings don't use a common encoding (e.g. Shift-JIS or UTF-8) but are just a series of indexes into the two font images.
 This has a couple implications.
-The first is that I only have a transcription of the kanji used by Stage A, so when viewing strings for the other stages, the text box will just contain the character code in angle brackets (e.g. \<2054>) instead of the actual character.
+The first is that I only have a transcription of the kanji used by Stage A, so when viewing strings for the other stages, kanji characters will display as k: followed by the kanji index in angle brackets (e.g. \<k:26>).
 If anyone feels like transcribing the kanji for the other three stages, I would appreciate it!
 The second implication is that, on any given stage, you can only use kanji that are present in that stage's kanji image.
 With that out of the way, we can discuss control codes.
-Control codes and their arguments are represented by numbers in angle brackets just like unknown characters.
+    Control codes and their arguments are shown in angle brackets just like unknown characters.
 They are as follows:
-    - \<32769> - New line.
+    - \<r> - New line.
 Erases the currently displayed text before showing the next line.
-    - \<32770> - Wait for the user to press the activate button before continuing.
+    - \<w> - Wait for the user to press the activate button before continuing.
-    - \<32771>\<n> - Wait until the game fires event number n before continuing.
+    - \<p>\<n> - Wait until the game fires event number n before continuing.
-    - \<32772> - Erases the currently displayed text and left-aligns the next message.
+    - \<l> - Erases the currently displayed text and left-aligns the next message.
 This appears to be a working equivalent of the English version's $l code.
-    - \<32773> - Display a yes/no prompt.
+    - \<y> - Display a yes/no prompt.
-    - \<32774>\<n> - Change text color. n is the index of the CLUT to use in the font TIM file.
+    - \<c>\<n> - Change text color. n is the index of the CLUT to use in the font TIM file.
 Valid indexes are 0 (white), 1 (red), and 4 (yellow).
 - **Actor** - This tab allows you to view the 3D model for each actor in the game.
 The number preceding the actor name in the list is the actor ID.
 Note that this is not the same ID shown in the actor section of the Room tab, which